 As the range entry model, the Oceanis 31 bears a strong family resemblance to its sisters, combining elegance with ingenuity for maximum cruising pleasure.

-In addition to a keel boat version, a lested lifting keel and twin-rudder version is offered.
+In addition to a keelboat version, a lifting keel and twin-rudder version is also offered.

 The inside has just been rethought entirely.
 Many storage areas and a very spacious aft cabin are part of this new layout stemming from the latest generation of Oceanis.